scijava/scijava-coding-style/README.md

 # scijava-coding-style

-This  maven artifact contains Exclipse coding styles settings, that are intended to be used with `pom-scijava`.
+This Maven artifact contains Eclipse coding style settings, intended for use with `pom-scijava`.

 ## Installation
-**PLEASE NOTE: This PR needs to be merged first: https://github.com/scijava/pom-scijava/pull/85**

-The parent pom of your project needs to be `pom-scijava`.
+The parent POM of your project needs to be `pom-scijava` at version 27.0.0 or later.

 ## Usage